mikex86/scicore/thesis/thesis.md

 We will use the same dataset as in the previous section.

 To allow for context longer than one token, we will use a sliding window of size `BLOCK_SIZE` to move over the sequence of tokens of the input text.
-Each ofset of the sliding window will serve as a feature vector for an example of the training set.
+Each offset of the sliding window will serve as a feature vector for an example of the training set.
 The label will be the token that follows the sliding window.
 We again use a special token `.` to denote the start and end of a sequence.
 The following code shows a possible implementaton of such a sliding window: